-Ms. May Yihong Wu has served as our independent director and chairwoman of the audit committee since November 2010.
+Ms. May Yihong Wu will serve as our independent director and chairwoman of the audit committee upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Ms. Wu has served as the chief strategy officer of Home Inns & Hotels Management Inc., an economy hotel chain based in China and listed on the Nasdaq Global Market, since April 2010.
 She is currently an independent director of Country Style Cooking Restaurant Chain Co., Ltd., a company listed on the New York Stock Exchange, an independent director and chairwoman of the audit committee of E-House (China) Holdings Limited, a company listed on the New York Stock Exchange.
 Ms. Wu was the chief financial officer of Home Inns from July 2006 to April 2010.
 From January 2005 to March 2006, Ms. Wu was first vice president at Schroder Investment Management North America Inc., and a vice president from January 2003 to December 2004, responsible for investment research and management of various funds specializing in the consumer and services sectors.
 Ms. Wu holds a bachelor's degree from Fudan University in China, a master's degree from Brooklyn College at the City University of New York and an MBA degree from the J.L.
 Kellogg Graduate School of Management at Northwestern University.

-Mr. Shuang Chen has served as our independent director since November 2010.
+Mr. Shuang Chen will serve as our independent director upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Mr. Chen is currently the chief executive officer and an executive director of China Everbright Limited, a company listed on the Hong Kong Stock Exchange, a director and the general manager of the legal department of China Everbright Holdings Company Limited, the holding company of China Everbright Limited and a director of a number of affiliated companies of China Everbright Limited.
 He served as an executive director and the deputy general manager of China Everbright Limited since August 2004 before being promoted to become the chief executive officer in August 2007.
 He serviced as the deputy general manager of the legal department of China Everbright Holdings Company Limited since February 2001 before being promoted to become the general manager in May 2007.
 Mr. Chen holds a master of law degree from East China University of Political Science and Law and a diploma in legal studies from The University of Hong Kong School of Professional and Continuing Education.
 Mr. Chen is a qualified lawyer in the PRC.